sphinxjp/doc10/docjp/ext/autosummary.rst

 :mod:`sphinx.ext.autosummary` は以下の２つの機能を持っています:

 ..
-1. There is an :dir:`autosummary` directive for generating summary listings that
+1. There is an :rst:dir:`autosummary` directive for generating summary listings that
       contain links to the documented items, and short summary blurbs extracted from their docstrings.

-   2. The convenience script :program:`sphinx-autogen` or the new :confval:`autosummary_generate` config value can be used to generate short "stub" files for the entries listed in the :dir:`autosummary` directives.
+   2. The convenience script :program:`sphinx-autogen` or the new :confval:`autosummary_generate` config value can be used to generate short "stub" files for the entries listed in the :rst:dir:`autosummary` directives.
       These by default contain only the corresponding :mod:`sphinx.ext.autodoc` directive.